kennethaar/md2html/README.md

 ## INSTALLING
 **EXE version:**
 Just download the md2html.exe file and doubleclick on it.
-In your tray you should see a keyboard icon.
-Hovering over it should show you how to suspend and reactivate it.
+In your tray you should see a markdown icon.
+Hovering over it should show you how to run it.
+Clicking on it will run the converter.

 **AHK version:**
 To install, first install AutoHotKey V2 from here: https://www.autohotkey.com/